cldellow/datasette-scraper/README.md

   - [httpx](https://www.python-httpx.org/) for HTTP requests
   - [pluggy](https://pluggy.readthedocs.io/en/stable/) for extensibility
   - [zstandard](https://github.com/indygreg/python-zstandard) for efficiently compressing HTTP responses

-- **Not for adversarial crawling**
-  - Want to crawl a site that blocks bots?
-You're on your own
+**Not for adversarial crawling**.
+Want to crawl a site that blocks bots?
+You're on your own.

 ## Installation